vilmibm/vilmibm/README.md

 this readme regenerates once a day with a new randomized sonnet cut up from a bunch of project gutenberg books.
 _please do let me know if it produces anything objectionable_

-## Sun 04 Oct 2020 03:45:01 PM CDT
+## Mon 05 Oct 2020 03:45:01 PM CDT

-    while we were using them
-    but when I get at the dates I suppose I shall
-    7 to any date but some part of the Macedonian period Then he went on:-- The letter to Hawkins--that I shall

-    -- Oh, it is hard to think of it though the evidence is too slender to prove it digests all which is adverse to the Stomach and Trithemius, who was called in as singularly qualified to comfort him

-    Oh, very well, he said
-    and walk away with him into the shrubbery or like a burning Light
-    I make for the wicket leading to the shrubbery

-    A grand piano stood massively in a corner but, when he came to be hanged
+    because most mechanical
+    grain by grain; but she would taste of no other dish Besides, there is that peculiar voice of hers and by that time most likely Captain Carter would be at Meryton again

+    the dining-room tables wheeled away
+    for when I had seen the view I explored further all this bad dreaming seems to have passed away since its effects upon habits of thought are much deeper than those of conscious study

+    holding the necromancer by the coat
+    I have heard, the inventor of a burnt rum punch When, lorn and loveless
+    but the doctor took no notice

+    -- Sacred to the memory of George Canon
+    Eliza, who was headstrong and selfish